 Google's search algorithm has evolved dramatically in the past 5 years.

 Google needs to be able to trust that they're showing the highest quality home inspection businesses.
-Then users are happy, keep searching, and they can keep selling ads.

 Just like most things in life that are worth having, it takes hard work and consistency to reap the benefits of high rankings.

-Having the actual keywords on your site still matter, they just won't make a huge difference on their own.
+Having the actual keywords on your site still matters, they just won't make a huge difference on their own.
 Factors like quality links pointing to your site and consistent content have shown to be strong ranking signals.